apache/stratos/products/load-balancer/README.txt

     - LICENSE.txt
-	  Apache License 2.0 and the relevant other licenses under which Apache Stratos ELB is distributed.
+	  Apache License 2.0 and the relevant other licenses under which Apache Stratos LB is distributed.

     - README.txt
 	  This document.

     - INSTALL.txt
-      This document will contain information on installing Apache Stratos ELB
+      This document will contain information on installing Apache Stratos LB

     - release-notes.html
-	  Release information for Apache Stratos ELB 2.0.5
+	  Release information for Apache Stratos LB 2.0.5

 Support